faizan35/Kubernetes_Mastery_Hub/Module-2/08-ReplicationController/1-ReplicationController.md

 | Deletion Safety            | Basic                  | Supports `minReadySeconds` for safe updates    |
 | Future Compatibility       | Legacy                 | Actively maintained and improved in Kubernetes |

+> **Note:** A Deployment that configures a ReplicaSet is now the recommended way to set up replication.

 ---

 ## What is a ReplicationController?